AnalyseDeCircuit/web-monitor/docs/MANUAL.md

 ## 1. Overview

-### 1.1 What is Web Monitor?
+### 1.1 What is OpsKernel?

-Web Monitor is a **lightweight, high-performance Linux server monitoring and management panel** that provides real-time system metrics, container management, service control, and security auditing through a web interface.
+OpsKernel is a **lightweight, high-performance Linux server monitoring and management panel** that provides real-time system metrics, container management, service control, and security auditing through a web interface.

 ### 1.2 System Architecture